 Marigny & Bywater

 Cake Café & Bakery – This popular breakfast and lunch spot is a Marigny institution, a gem among the colorful Creole cottages and shotgun houses in the neighborhood.
 Cakes are available for special order, but Cake Café also sells goods to walk-ins, including fresh bagels and chocolate almond croissants.
 They offer a little bit of lagniappe with cupcakes available for $1 with any meal.
-Don’t miss their king cakes, available during the Mardi Gras season, which include bacon/boudin and apple/goat cheese varieties.
+Don’t miss their king cakes, available during the Mardi Gras season, which include apple/goat cheese varieties.
 2440 Chartres St.

 New Orleans East